julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 - young dock
 - wild garlic (taken sparingly)

+Some plants were not simply approached cautiously — they were **forbidden to harvest entirely until later in the season**, a belief explored in **[Plants You Should Never Harvest in Early Spring: Folk Warnings and Taboos](/plants-not-to-harvest-early-spring/)**.

 These greens were boiled, strained, or fermented — rarely eaten raw.

 Folklore warned that plants gathered before the soil “settled” could: